PacificCommunity/ofp-sam-skj-2022-tag-growth-public/README.md

-# Analysis of SKJ growth from tags and otoliths
+# Analysis of skipjack tuna (SKJ) growth from tags and otoliths

 This public repository contains R scripts and TMB models used in the analysis of skipjack tuna growth from tagging data and otoliths.